garden-io/garden/docs/reference/action-types/Deploy/configmap.md

 timeout: 300

 spec:
   # The namespace to deploy the ConfigMap in.
-Note that any module referencing the ConfigMap must be in the same
+Note that any resource referencing the ConfigMap must be in the same
   # namespace, so in most cases you should leave this unset.
   namespace: